César Izturis

 Izturis with the St. Louis Cardinals on September 9, 2008.

-César David Izturis (/ɪsˈtʊərɪs/; born February 10, 1980) is a Venezuelan former professional baseball shortstop.
+César David Izturis (/ɪsˈtʊərɪs/; born February 10, 1980) is a Venezuelan former professional baseball shortstop who currently serves as the bench coach for the Toros de Tijuana of the Mexican League.
 He played 13 seasons in Major League Baseball (MLB) for the Toronto Blue Jays, Los Angeles Dodgers, Chicago Cubs, Pittsburgh Pirates, St. Louis Cardinals, Baltimore Orioles, Milwaukee Brewers, Washington Nationals, and Cincinnati Reds.
 He is the half-brother of shortstop Maicer Izturis.

 Playing career

 Toronto Blue Jays

 Signed by the Toronto Blue Jays as an amateur free agent in 1996, Izturis made his debut with Toronto in 2001 and had a .269 average.

 Los Angeles Dodgers

 During the Winter Meetings after the 2001 season, the Blue Jays traded Izturis and Paul Quantrill to the Los Angeles Dodgers for Luke Prokopec and Chad Ricketts.
 Izturis started at shortstop from Opening Day of the 2002 season, and he quickly established himself in the Dodgers' infield.
 But he showed no patience at the plate, resulting in a decline in average and very few walks.
 After two years of barely adequate hitting (though compensated by his stellar glovework), he improved markedly in 2004, when he hit .288 with 62 RBI and 25 stolen bases in 159 games.
 At the end of the season, he earned his first Gold Glove, the first by a Dodger shortstop since Maury Wills' back-to-back honors in 1961 and 1962.

 In 2005, Izturis hit .348 through June 1 and led the entire majors in hits.
 He was selected for the National League All-Star team, but his batting average later dipped all the way down into the .250 range.
 Curiously, his defense also seemed to suffer.
 After two trips to the disabled list, Izturis underwent Tommy John surgery in his right elbow, and returned in mid-June 2006.

 With the uncertainty around Izturis, the Dodgers acquired shortstop Rafael Furcal in the off-season.
 That move seemed to have put Izturis' future with the Dodgers in doubt.
 With a $13 million annual salary, Furcal did not seem a likely candidate to be benched.